 Looking at the thermal sensor, the FLIR Scout TK (read review) uses FLIR’s VOx microbolometer.
 It can detect animals and objects over 100 yards.
 It is a very small model weighing only 6 ounces so it can easily go into your pockets or use a lanyard to hang on your neck.

 It’s no doubt that a thermal tracker is an invaluable tool for hunters.
-The Leupold LTO Tracker makes adventures memorable.
-It is an affordable handheld monocular that will be satisfying every minute you are using it.
+The Leupold LTO Tracker makes adventures memorable; and the new HD version is the clear winner from a price and features standpoint.
+It is an affordable handheld viewer that will be satisfying every minute you are using it.
 It is ultralight, durable, and best of all dependable.